COVID-19 FAQs: Coronavirus Job Retention Scheme and furlough leave08/07/20

 An existing lay-off clause means it is likely that furloughing will not be a change to terms and conditions and will not require agreement.
 The wording of the clause should be reviewed, however, to ensure it is wide enough to cover the particular circumstances.
 It should also be made clear to employees that they are being furloughed under the CJRS rather than being laid off, so as not to trigger the statutory right to a redundancy payment which applies after a certain period of lay-off.
 We would advise that employees’ consent is always sought prior to them being furloughed, even where there is a lay-off clause, and the lay-off clause can be relied on if employees are unwilling to agree to the change.

 The Direction suggests, however, that employees must agree in writing to be furloughed in order for the CJRS to apply and therefore relying on an existing contractual right may be risky.
 This requirement did not appear in earlier versions of the guidance, however, where the obligation was only to notify the employees in writing that they had been furloughed, and many employees will have been furloughed without written agreement prior to the publication of the Direction.
-It remains to be seen whether a written agreement will be required in order to access the scheme.
+The latest guidance requires that any flexible furlough arrangements must have been agreed with the employee (or reached a collective agreement with a trade union) and that a written agreement confirming the arrangement must be kept.
+It remains to be seen whether a written agreement will be required in order to access the scheme where the employee is furloughed on a full (rather than flexible) basis.

 What if my staff do not agree to be furloughed?